This is a true story of a wooden statue of Blessed Virgin Mary that wept 101 times.

 The more detailed records are summarized in Father Yasuda's book “Akita: The Tears and Message of Mary.”

-As you can see from the notes of the following table, the weeping statue of Virgin Mary was witnessed by many people even when Sister Sasagawa was absent or in the hospital.
+As you can see from the notes of the following table, the weeping statue of Virgin Mary was witnessed by many people even when Sr. Sasagawa was absent or in the hospital.

-This means that these miraculous phenomena are caused by the divine power beyond an individual ability of Sister Sasagawa.
+This means that these miraculous phenomena are caused by the divine power beyond an individual ability of Sr. Sasagawa.

 In this way, the wooden statue of Our Lady of Akita was indeed a living miracle!